-As described above, the application of the Equator Principles, the IFC Performance Standards and other equivalent or derived environmental and social standards is in itself a way for funders to mitigate their social responsibility by ensuring that projects are assessed thoroughly and meet certain tests.
+The application of the Equator Principles, the IFC Performance Standards and other equivalent or derived environmental and social standards is in itself a way for funders to mitigate their social responsibility by ensuring that projects are assessed thoroughly and meet certain tests.

-An environmental and social impact assessment (ESIA) may be required to assess and predict the potential impact of a proposed project on the environment (including biodiversity), and local communities (including cultural heritage and socioeconomic effects).
+An environmental and social impact assessment (ESIA) may be required to assess and predict the potential impact of a proposed project on the environment (including biodiversity), and local communities (including cultural heritage and socio-economic effects).
 An ESIA would typically apply to larger projects or those likely to have the most significant environmental and social impact.
 The scope and depth of the ESIA will also depend on the nature, size and complexity of the proposed project.

-Stakeholders' consultation or prior consent, or both, may also be required as part of the ESIA process.
+Stakeholders' consultation or prior consent may also be required as part of the ESIA process.
 Some countries (e.g., the United Kingdom, the United States and Canada) have also developed community benefit agreements for some significant projects whereby developers and community representatives relevant to a proposed project agree upon specific obligations on the developers to safeguard those communities' interests.
 Similar approaches can be taken to formalise agreement with groups of indigenous peoples.
 These agreements can help achieve or document the FPIC of the affected indigenous populations.
-Sponsors should, however, ensure that the negotiation and consultation process is adequately documented in order to demonstrate that the agreement was the product of fully informed consultation.
+Sponsors should, however, ensure that the negotiation and consultation process is adequately documented to demonstrate that the agreement was the product of fully informed consultation.

-The ESIA and ESMP are carried out and finalised before the funding from lenders is released, and would typically be required as conditions precedent to signing the finance documentation or financial close.
+The ESIA and the ESMP are carried out and finalised before funding from lenders is released, and would typically be required as conditions precedent to signing the finance documentation or financial close.
 They are therefore an important milestone for sponsors (and governments) to securing funding for their projects.

 Funders typically have internal policies covering these ESG aspects as well as access to ESG in-house expertise able to tackle the most challenging projects.
 External specialist ESG advisors (in addition to local and international legal counsel) may be involved in the assessment and due diligence of the environmental and social risks associated with the proposed project.